AcarardaX1/Project4Customer_Automation/README.md

 Utilizer is the editor form for overall of the code.
 It is indicated as of "static" form to be remained modificable

+Customer file provides the information about the customer

 The general features of inheritance, class and interfaces are used throughout the program